 You will be required to attend two credit counselling sessions with your LIT.
 These sessions are designed to help you get a handle on your finances and plan for your future.

 You will also be required to keep your Trustee informed of your mailing address and contact information, and to provide your Trustee with the necessary information to allow them to file your pre-bankruptcy (January 1st to the date of bankruptcy) and post-bankruptcy (date of bankruptcy to December 31st) tax returns.

 In most cases, a first bankruptcy is discharged in just nine months.
 In less than a year, you will be back on your feet and able to get on with your life!

-If you need help declaring bankruptcy in Winnipeg or declaring bankruptcy in Manitoba then contact LCTaylor.
-Our experienced LITs will provide you with the guidance you need to improve your debt issues.
+If you need help declaring bankruptcy in Winnipeg or declaring bankruptcy in Manitoba or South-Western Ontario, then contact LCTaylor.
+Our experienced LITs will provide you with the guidance you need to solve your debt issues.
 Contact us for a free consultation, and get on your way to a fresh start today!